 A lot of our art is based on what’s missing and what’s not out there.
 Lizzo is a great example; she looked at what was missing and realized it was her.
 So, she showed up and did what she loves doing, and that was enough to inspire millions of people around the world.
 We are so good, capable and smart and we’ll change the world just by being who we are and doing what we love.

 What role should men have in supporting more gender diversity?

-They need to keep chasing the things that bring them joy because that’s something that we can learn from them.
+They need to keep chasing the things that bring them joy because that’s something we can learn from them.
 But we also need to give men the permission to be in a supportive role and help them understand that it’s just as valuable a position as being in a leadership role.
-Our society has put a lot of pressure on men to be in charge, that’s a big responsibility of having to know everything, do everything and be everything all the time.
+Our society has put a lot of pressure on men to be in charge, and that’s a big responsibility of having to know everything, do everything and be everything all the time.
 So, by taking this off of their shoulders, and showing them how critical supportive roles are, we give them the space to support someone else while still going after what they want.
 Then if they support us, we’re also going to help them, which leads to everyone lifting each other.